 However, one of the region's most overlooked benefits is the access to fresh, locally grown produce and an abundance of farmers' markets to buy it from.

 Sarasota, Manatee, and their rural environs are home to a thriving agricultural community.
-Combined with neighboring Charlotte County, the Sarasota-Bradenton region boasts over 300,000-acres of farmland, with a healthy percentage dedicated to commercially and privately-grown fruits and vegetables.
+Combined with neighboring Charlotte County, the Sarasota-Bradenton region boasts over 300,000 acres of farmland, with a healthy percentage dedicated to commercially and privately grown fruits and vegetables.
 Two of the most popular crops are oranges (of course) and tomatoes.

 But the yields don't stop there.
-Thanks largely to the area's humid, subtropical climate — rarely do it ever freeze — the growing season covers the entire year and supports well over 100 different types of fruits, vegetables, and herbs.
+Thanks largely to the area's humid, subtropical climate — rarely does it ever freeze — the growing season covers the entire year and supports well over 100 different types of fruits, vegetables, and herbs.
 Not to be outdone, there are several fish, meat, and dairy farms to complement the earth-harvesting operations.

 To experience it all, you could choose to tour one of the more than 40 local farms, 11 community gardens, or the two local agricultural museums (Crowley Museum and Nature Center and Manatee County Agricultural Museum).